Code-Institute-Submissions/Music-Scape/README.md

 directions.

 For the information provided on rental.html I didn't want to present it a mundane way where it was just text on a page separated by headings.
-Because of this the page includes alternating visuals and informations on either side.
+Because of this the page includes alternating visuals and information on either side.
 This is to keep the user interested in the website, enjoying their experience.
 The images used are of bands, concerts and an orchestra the reason for this is the business sells all the instruments involved in all three of these instances.
 This helps users to relate to the content.
 Whether they wish to be a pop star or a classical performer.
 When the screen size is of the size of small tablet or phone the alternation stops and instead goes down in rows presenting the information above the images to keep the core concept the page was given.